Yabdil/LampWebGis/README.md

 The features that offers the application are :

-->Geolocate the lamps of the port and put them at a map
+->Geolocate the lamps of the port and put them on a map

 ->An intuitive interface